09.00 Departure on optional field trip to Aurubis Olen refinery

-Session VI: Keeping consumption on an upward track
+Session VI: Keeping demand on an upward track

-11.10 Global consumption analysis is it still all China?
+11.15 Global demand analysis is it still all China?

 - Will it be largely the emerging markets that continue to drive demand growth in absolute terms?

 - Is usage in new applications revitalising growth in the older established markets?

 - Do price and volatility still remain a threat in certain end-markets?